-The first catalog is a simulated data set created to resemble observations of the proposed Dark Energy Survey (DES) (The Dark Energy Survey Collaboration 2005).
-The DES is a 5000 square degree survey in 5 optical passbands (grizY) with a magnitude limit of $i \approx 24$, to be carried out using a new camera on the CTIO 4meter telescope.
-The goal of the survey is to measure the equation of state of dark energy using several techniques: clusters, weak lensing, angular galaxy clustering (baryon acoustic oscillations), and supernovae.
-Since DES will observe ~ 300 million galaxies, the redshifts must be obtained using photometric methods.
-The DES optical survey will be complemented in the near-infrared by the VISTA Hemisphere Survey, an ESO Public Survey on the VISTA 4-meter telescope that will cover the survey area in J, H, and Ks.
-While the color information provided by grizYJHKs photometry leads to improved photo-z estimates compared to optical-only imaging, for simplicity and purposes of illustration the mock catalog we use here contains only griz magnitudes.
+The first catalog is a simulated data set created to resemble observations of the proposed Dark Energy Survey (DES; The Dark Energy Survey Collaboration 2005).
+The DES is a 5000 deg2 survey in five optical passbands (grizY) with a magnitude limit of $i \approx 24$, to be carried out using a new camera on the CTIO 4 m telescope.
+The goal of the survey is to measure the equation of state of dark energy using several techniques, clusters, weak-lensing, angular galaxy clustering (baryon acoustic oscillations), and supernovae.
+Since DES will observe ~300 million galaxies, the redshifts must be obtained using photometric methods.
+The DES optical